 The Ennis Garden Club will drive the trails to check the bloom status each week starting in late March.
 The Club then reports to the Ennis Welcome Center about the latest status of the bluebonnets so the visitors can be well informed where the best flowers are on the trails at the time of their visit.

 Maps available April 1-30.
 You can pick up a Bluebonnet Trail Map at the Ennis Welcome Center located at 201 NW Main St, Ennis, Texas 75119.
-The Ennis Welcome Center is open Monday - Saturday 8am-5pm and Sunday 10am-5pm; Closed Easter Sunday (March 31).
-You can also download the free ENNIS Y'ALL mobile app the Ennis Bluebonnet Trail Map, place to shop, dine, upcoming events and more.
+The Ennis Welcome Center is open Monday - Saturday 8am-5pm and Sunday 10am-5pm; Closed Easter Sunday and Good Friday.

 Three parks in Ennis, the Ennis Veterans Memorial Park, Bluebonnet Park and Meadow View Nature Area have been seeded, but weather conditions can affect the blooms of the seeded areas.
 All the other areas along the trails in Ennis are not seeded and are completely natural to the area.
 Mother Nature is in control of how many flowers we get each year.
 So please check the status of the trails before driving long distances.